One of the most common skin conditions, eczema is notoriously hard to handle.

 The first line of defense is moisturizing your skin at least twice a day — ideally, once in the morning and then again at night.
-Limit showers or baths to 15 minutes, max.
+Limit showers or baths to 15 minutes.
 Then, when your skin is still damp, pat it dry with a towel and apply an emollient cream.

-“These are where the oil content surpasses the water content,” said David Peng, MD, professor of clinical dermatology at the Keck School of Medicine of USC and a dermatologist at Keck Medicine of USC.
+“These are where the oil content surpasses the water content,” says David Peng, MD, professor of clinical dermatology at the Keck School of Medicine of USC and a dermatologist at Keck Medicine of USC.
 “When you apply these creams, they tend to moisturize far better than lotion, and they don’t evaporate.”

 Depending on the severity, a doctor can also prescribe corticosteroid creams or ointments, oral steroids, antibiotics or other medications.
 You can also try over-the-counter hydrocortisone creams or allergy medicines, which may help to temporarily relieve itchiness.

 Anything that inhibits scratching can help too, since scratching can further irritate the affected area.
 Try pressing on skin, applying bandages to cover the area, keeping your nails very short and indulging in an oatmeal bath, which can feel soothing on skin.

 The itch-scratch cycle may make eczema particularly vexing, but with the right steps, you can manage it — and soothe your skin in the process.

 by Deanna Pai